 Our trip begins this morning in Denver, Colorado.
 After meeting our guides and fellow travelers, a brief orientation ensures we're all prepared before we load into our private van and set out for Rocky Mountain National Park.
-Arriving at the park, we begin a (mostly) downhill hike from Bear Lake through a forest of spruce, fir and lodgepole pine trees on top of the massive Bierstadt Moraine.
-This moderate trail allows us to acclimate to the high elevations of the Park and rewards us with stunning panoramic views of the jagged eastern face of the mountains along the Continental Divide.
+Arriving at the park, we begin a (mostly) downhill hike through a forest of spruce, fir and lodgepole pine trees on top of the massive Bierstadt Moraine.
+This moderate trail allows us to acclimate to the park’s higher elevations and rewards us with stunning panoramic views of the jagged eastern face of the mountains along the Continental Divide.
 Along the way, we pause at Bierstadt Lake for a tasty guide-prepared lunch.
-After soaking in the dramatic alpine scenery that surrounds us, we continue our hike all the way back to camp where appetizers and a hearty dinner await us in our comfortable outdoor home.
+After soaking in the dramatic alpine scenery all around us, we continue hiking directly to camp where appetizers and a hearty dinner await us in our comfortable outdoor home.
 The night ends around the campfire under a star-filled Rocky Mountain sky.
 Lunch and dinner included.

-Note: In June, it's possible that late season snow might prevent us from completing the full loop hike outlined above.
+Note: In June, it's possible that late-season snow might prevent us from completing the full loop hike outlined above.
 In this case, we will change the itinerary to out-and-back hikes that still allow us to see many of the lakes.
 The benefit of early season departures is the enhanced beauty of the mountains with snow still on the peaks, and the greater chance to see baby animals.

-No adventure in Rocky Mountain National Park would be complete without driving across the Trail Ridge Road, widely considered the most beautiful drive in America.
+No adventure in Rocky Mountain National Park would be complete without driving across the Trail Ridge Road, widely considered one of the most beautiful drives in America.
 Gaining 4,500' in elevation, we see the vegetation and terrain transform while we try to spot marmots, elk and other wildlife that make this park their home.
 High in the alpine tundra, we stop to hike the Rock Cut Trail.
 Starting at over 11,000', this hike is much different than our previous hikes as we’re above tree line, affording us amazing views.
 Afterward, we continue on Trail Ridge Road across the backbone of the continent toward the west side of the park and the headwaters of the Colorado River.
 En route, we visit Holzwarth Historic Site for a short walk before continuing our drive back to Denver.
-We anticipate getting back to the Denver host hotel between 6pm and 7pm tonight.
+We anticipate getting back to Denver between 6pm and 7pm tonight.
 Breakfast and lunch included.

-Hiking: 3 miles above 11,000' with minimal elevation gain/loss.
-Scenic drive on Trail Ridge Road: 2 hours with several breaks including hike.
-Total transfer time: 4 hours.
+Hiking: 1 mile above 11,000', Elevation gain/loss: +200' / -200'; Scenic drive on Trail Ridge Road: 2 hours with several breaks including hike; Total van transfer time: 4 hours